GravityPDF/gravity-pdf-documentation/docs/v6/developers/mergetags-and-conditional-shortcodes.md

 Example: `condition="is" value="<?php echo esc_html( 'Honey & Spice' ); ?>"]`
 :::

-In our `hello-world.php` template we're going to add conditional shortcodes that outputs a small fact about where the user lives.
+In our `hello-world.php` template, we're going to add conditional shortcodes which will output a small fact about where the user lives.
 If a user selects `Earth` only the Earth fact will be displayed.
 Below the line we just added we'll include the following:

 ```html
 <p>You're from {Where do you live?:3}, {Name (First):1.3}?
 How cool is that!</p>